plattysoft/Beret/README.md

 - Only one event of each type is allowed at the moment

 # Future Work
-- Add a companion app and allow to deploy code from the companion app (i.e. running on a tablet)
+- Add a reset key combo to the app, to stop the JS and restart advertising
+- Improve companion app
 - Add animation to "compile" or "load" using the Rainbow HAT
 - Tweak Android UI icons and feedback
 - Allow multiple entries to an event